 Senators request answers from Tesla on phantom braking and running stop signs

-Tesla responded to the NHTSA by removing this feature with an over-the-air software update.
+Tesla responded to the by removing this feature with an over-the-air software update.

 Two senators demand answers from Tesla